SierraRhodes/rwb/README.md

 https://www.learnhowtoprogram.com/react-part-time/react-with-nosql/setting-up-a-firebase-project-firestore-database-and-web-app

 3. Create your .env file in your root directory
-Within that file it should contain information about your database
+Within that file it should contain information about your database:

  firebaseConfig = {
   apiKey: "YOUR-UNIQUE-CREDENTIALS",